cdfoundation/sig-mlops/roadmap/2020/MLOpsRoadmap2020.md

 * Reducing overheads of IT management through economies of scale

-* Facilitating the re-use of ML approaches through template or ‘quickstart’ projects
+* Facilitating the re-use of ML approaches through a template or ‘quickstart’ projects

 * Managing risk by aligning ML deliveries to appropriate governance processes